An Ancient American Breed

 They would not be inclined towards being particularly territorial, and are not vocal enough to warn their owners of a possible threat.

-Brushing a dog's teeth is just as important as maintaining their coat. up.
+Brushing a dog's teeth is just as important as maintaining their coat.
 Brushing a dog's teeth will not only help keep their breath fresh but also remove bacteria and prevent tartar buildup.

 Providing a dog with the proper dental care is essential for maintaining their health.
 Most owners recommend brushing these dogs’ teeth at least 2-3 times a week.